Everyone has an image in their mind about an upcoming travel adventure, which doesn’t include getting sick, injured, pick-pocketed, or worse.

 No one wants to get unnecessary vaccinations.
 However, you can get exposed to a lot of different diseases when you travel.
 For example, many poorer countries don’t have the water quality or sanitation measures of other countries.
 You can get exposed to Typhoid, Hepatitis A, and others.

 Vaccinations are optional in most countries you will visit, but that doesn’t mean you shouldn’t get them.
-And for a select number of countries certain vaccinations are mandatory, which can also depend on where you are traveling from, so you should check this out before you travel.
+And for a select number of countries certain vaccinations are mandatory, which can also depend on where you are traveling from.
+Take some time to look into this at least a month or so before you travel.

 The Centers for Disease Control and Prevention (CDC) is the source of this information in the United States.
 They do a great job providing recommended vaccinations as well as travel precautions.
 Other countries will have similar organizations that provide the same information.